Ne0n09/cloudflared-remotefalcon/README.md

 - Control Panel: Ensure your web browser is pointing you to https://yourdomain.com and *NOT www.* https://www.yourdomain.com

 - Viewer page: Make sure you're browsing to your show page sub-domain.
 You can find this by clicking the gear icon on the top right of the Remote Falcon control panel.
 It will show https://yourshowname.remotefalcon.com So for your show on your self hosted RF you would go to https://yourshowname.yourdomain.com

-There may also may be other causes for this error that I am not aware of.

 ### err_quic_protocol_error in browser